Welcome! We’re the Casual Travelers!

 * * *

-Nowadays Jolanta and Peter travel with their two kids in tow, who may or may not alway like all that traveling, but then again, every now and then, after a few months of just staying home, start asking “When are we doing another trip?”
+Jolanta and Peter have been traveling with their two kids in tow since they were little.
+They haven’t always liked all that traveling, but after a few months of just staying home they would ask “When are we doing another trip?”

 (You can read more about our approach to traveling as a family in “We’re not really a ‘Family’ Travel Blog, are we?“)